 - Manage the Community Canopy (a free tree give-away) program

 Local Sustainability-Related Announcements and Events

 Did you know the City of Sarasota has committed to 100 percent renewable energy community wide by 2045 and for municipal operations by 2030?
 This commitment was part of the Sierra Club's Ready for 100 Campaign.
-We have spent the last six months facilitating workshops to get input on strategy ideas to reach this new goal.
-We're finalizing the draft now and plan to bring it to City Commission in September 2018.
+We have spent the last year facilitating workshops and identifying strategies.
+Check out the Roadmap to 100 year one report and check back often for updates.
+The next community meeting will be in January.